 18th Century English Literature.
 An introduction to the study of 18th Century poems, plays, and novels.
-Such poets as Pope, Thomson, Collins, Gray, Akenside, Prior, and Young; such dramatists as Farquar, Vanbrugh, Rowe, Sheridan and Goldsmith; and such novelists as Defor, Richardson, Fielding, Smollet, and Sterne will be studied. - SPE 291 Personal Development Workshop.
-Utilizes group dynamics, repetitive learning, and goal orientation to assist students in self-discovery, interpersonal relationships and formulation of personal and vocational purposes. - HUM 193 General Humanities.
+Such poets as Pope, Thomson, Collins, Gray, Akenside, Prior, and Young; such dramatists as Farquar, Vanbrugh, Rowe, Sheridan and Goldsmith; and such novelists as Defor, Richardson, Fielding, Smollet, and Sterne will be studied. - HUM 193 General Humanities.
 A study of the Romantic Period in art, music, and literature. - HUM 293 Film Appreciation.
 A study of the American narrative film.
 Topics include the western film, the gangster film, the musical, the early history of the film industry, and the Christian ethic as it relates to the modern film. - MAT 293 Math for the Elementary Teacher.
 A study of numbers, number systems, number operations, number bases, set operations; variables; geometry, probability, and statistics.
 Laboratory and pedalogical methods are emphasized.